 Contemporary Art and extravagant living culture demand innovative solutions.
 Especially in modern designed rooms, the wall becomes a stage for original ideas.
 Whether lovely paintings, structured wallpapers or nature-loving reliefs - the possibilities seem inexhaustible.
 In numerous concepts, the playful handling of different surfaces and materials plays a significant role.

-If you are looking for unusual approaches, you quickly discover how varied wall decoration can actually be.
-Above all, expressive accentuations give a room the personal nuance that remains in the eye.
+Those who look for unusual approaches quickly discover how varied wall decoration can actually be.
+Above all, expressive accentuations give a room that personal nuance that remains in the eye's memory.

 Photo by Angela Lo @angelalo, via Unsplash